c0d-0x/cruxpass/README.md

 Encrypted Storage: All data is securely stored using an encrypted SQLite database (SQLCipher) at ~/.local/share/cruxpass/.

 Authentication: A master password is required to access or modify any stored data.
-By default, cruxpass uses: `cruxpassisgr8!` as it's master password.

 > [!NOTE]
 > cruxpass enforces internal limits on the size of various fields to ensure performance and security.
 Here are the default constraints: